 - What are the data protection requirements for storing business information?

 - My business uses CCTV, or wants to start using CCTV.
 What are the data protection implications?

-- How does using Skype for business affect data protection?
+- How does using Skype or Microsoft Teams for business affect data protection?

 - How does data protection law affect your business’s use of third parties and subcontractors?